Mcrich-LLC/NotPrivateAPIs/Sources/NotPrivateAPIs/NotPrivateAPIs.docc/UIKit/UIAlertController/_separatedHeaderContentViewController.md

 ## Overview

-`_separatedHeaderContentViewController` is a private property of `UIAlertController` that allows you to assign a custom `UIViewController` to act as a header above the alert's main content.
+`_separatedHeaderContentViewController(_:)` is a private property of `UIAlertController` that allows you to assign a custom `UIViewController` to act as a header above the alert's main content.

 Unlike the public `setValue(_:forKey:)` approach for modifying `title` and `message`, this API lets you embed fully custom layouts — including images, labels, or any UIKit view — above the system alert buttons and actions, without needing to subclass or reimplement the entire alert.

-> Warning: It is unknown when `_separatedHeaderContentViewController` was introduced and exactly which operating systems/versions support it.
+> Warning: It is unknown when `_separatedHeaderContentViewController(_:)` was introduced and exactly which operating systems/versions support it.
 Testing is required before release into production and this property may be removed in the future.

 ![An example of this UI](_separatedHeaderContentViewController-Image)